nutanix/terraform-provider-nutanix/website/docs/r/virtual_machine.html.markdown

 The disk_list attribute supports the following:

-* `UUID`: - (Optional) The device ID which is used to uniquely identify this particular disk.
+* `uuid`: - (Optional) The device ID which is used to uniquely identify this particular disk.
 * `disk_size_bytes` - (Optional) Size of the disk in Bytes.
 * `disk_size_mib` - Size of the disk in MiB.
 Must match the size specified in 'disk_size_bytes' - rounded up to the nearest MiB - when that field is present.
 * `device_properties` - Properties to a device.